material-components/material-components-ios/README.md

-Material Components is a production-quality UI framework focused on design details.
-The framework is designed to be a stable, documented and pixel-perfect set of UI components suitable for shipping high-quality material applications.
+Material Components is a collection of standalone production-quality UI libraries focused on design details.

 Material Components’s visual style is based on the [material design](http://www.google.com/design/spec/material-design/introduction.html)